 (15) The first step is to agree upon the total extent of ground to be brought under the Plan.
-Generally this will be the whole of the woodlands on the estate together with any bare land which the owner wishes to afforest.
+Normally this will be the whole of the woodlands on the estate together with any bare land which the owner wishes to afforest.
 Sometimes particular woods may, for one reason or another, be excluded.
 At this early stage the owner is advised to consult the local District Officer of the Forestry Commission.
+An owner should also at this time inform the Commission's officer of any other dedicated estates he owns and their location.
+These must eventually be recorded on Form G.D.3.